kronberger-droid/Labor-III-ESR/main.typ

 )

 - Connect the ESR base unit to the ESR operating unit via a 6-pin cable and set the rotary potentiometer on the top left to maximum sensitivity.

 - Plug in the 13-30 MHz plug-in coil (large).

 - Due to a bad connection of the measurement cable of $I_1$ the current and voltage of the active circuit could not be measured.

 - Position the coil of the passive resonant circuit coaxially opposite of the active coil and connect via a BNC/4 mm measurement cable to channel I of the dual-channel oscilloscope.

+#cite(<elektronenspinresonanz-2025>)

 == Procedure

 - Set the variable capacitor of the passive resonant circuit to position Skt. = 3/6.

 - Adjust the minimum frequency on the ESR base unit.

 - At the operating frequency, measure and record:

   - the frequency,

   - the voltage $U_2$ of the “passive” coil on the oscilloscope,

 - Increase the frequency in steps and repeat the measurement.

 - Perform additional measurement series with Skt. = 2/6 and 1/6.

 - A measurement without the passive circuit could also not be done due to the bad connection of the active circuit cable.

+#cite(<elektronenspinresonanz-2025>)

 == Measurement values

+The active coil voltage $U_1(nu)$ could not be recorded, because the current measurement branch of the apparatus was broken during the time of the experiment.
+As a result, no data for $U_1$ were obtained, and only the passive coil voltage $U_2(nu)$ is available for analysis.
+This won't be hindering the determination of the resonance frequencies of the LC-Oscillator, since it can be read out of the $U_1$ dataset in isolation.

 #let data_3_6 = (
   //(freq, U2),